bagerathan/WooCommerce-Ext/readme.txt

 INSTALLATION

+1. Use the github's download feature to download a zip of the plugin (Clone or Download -> Download ZIP)

 1. Once logged into your admin dashboard navigate to plugins > add new

-2. Select upload plugin and locate the woocommerce-laybuy.zip plugin and then click 'Install Now'
+2. Select upload plugin and locate the WooCommerce-Laybuy-master.zip plugin and then click 'Install Now'

 3. Activate the plugin and you are all ready to go